Potty Training

 Pre-nap and bedtime

-Empties the bladder before extended periods, reducing wet diapers and building awareness of the connection between using the potty and staying dry.
+Empties the bladder before extended periods, reducing wet diapers.

 Before Leaving Home